-To estimate lifetime productivity losses, we use a longitudinal study that measures the average annual earnings of child maltreatment survivors, as compared to a control group.
-This study found that the incremental loss in mean salary attributable to child maltreatment was \$5,000 per year per survivor.
-This per survivor cost was adjusted to present value and then to the increased average earnings in California.
-This gives us a per-year estimated annual earning loss in today's dollars of \$7,905 for each survivor.
+To estimate lifetime productivity losses, we use a longitudinal study that measures the average annual earnings of child maltreatment survivors, as compared to a control group.25 This study found that the incremental loss in mean salary attributable to child maltreatment was \$5,000 per year per survivor.
+This per survivor cost was adjusted to present value and then to the increased average earnings in California.26

 We then created a timeline, which plots per-year costs per survivor over the average years an adult is in the workforce.
 We assume employment begins at 18, and ends at 64.
-We plot out per-year costs from 2030 through 2076, giving us 47 years of productivity losses per survivor.
-Productivity per survivor is assumed to grow at a rate of one percent each year.
+We plot out per-year costs for 47 years of productivity losses.
+Productivity per survivor is assumed to grow at a rate of one percent each year.27

-Finally, we discount future costs using a discount rate of three percent, and add up the discounted costs to arrive at a per-survivor productivity loss estimate of \$197,571 in today's dollars.
-We multiplied the per-survivor cost by the number of child survivors of maltreatment in 2019.
-This returns a total productivity loss estimate of \$13.3 billion.
+Finally, we discount future costs using a discount rate of three percent, and add up the discounted costs to arrive at a persurvivor productivity loss estimate in today's dollars.
+Finally, we multiply the per-survivor cost by the number of child survivors of maltreatment in the year of the study.